comunica/Article-SSWS2020-AMF/content/introduction.md

 Through usage of [self-descriptive hypermedia](cite:cites verborgh_ic_2018) on the server, clients can automatically detect metadata and controls and use these additional features to enhance the query evaluation process.
+<span class="comment" data-author="RV">OK, fair enough, the features are here.
+Then I think it's just a matter of tying the previous paragraph and this one together fully correctly.</span>
 One such feature is [Approximate Membership Filter (AMF)](cite:cites amf2015) metadata, which supporting clients can use to reduce the number of HTTP requests, with only a slight increase in server cost.